Bike tour in the coffee triangle

 Meeting in Bogotá

-When we met Ivan at the Anato in Bogotá, the most important fair for the tourism sector in Colombia.
-Ivan was there on behalf of RBC bicycle tours, located in Calarcá in the coffee triangle.
-We were at the tourism fair for inspiration, before we were going to spend a week traveling in the coffee region.
+We met Ivan at the Anato in Bogotá, the most important fair for the tourism sector in Colombia.
+Ivan was there on behalf of RBC bicycle tours, located in Calarcá in the coffee triangle, not too far from Salento.
+We visited the tourism fair for inspiration, before spending a week traveling in the coffee region.

-Because of his energetic appearance, Ivan quickly caught our eye and we started chatting.
+Because of his energetic appearance, Ivan quickly caught our eye and we started talking.
 When we mentioned that we were going to visit the coffee triangle after the fair, there was a complete click.
 We agreed to get in touch as soon as we got to Calarcá and meet up for a bike tour.
 Ivan’s family’s finca -where the bike tours start- is close to the hotel we had booked, so that worked out perfectly.

 Family finca